J. B. Gribble: Western Australia

 called a public meeting at Carnarvon to discuss his allegations.
 The audience was hostile, and when Gribble attempted to speak he was howled down.

 The West Australian then came down heavily on the side of the settlers, and refused to publish Gribble's version of events.
 With the consent of his bishop, he favoured its competitor, the Daily News, with a copy of his journal, which included a number of personal observations and accounts from sympathetic residents.
-Extracts published by the Daily News included cases he witnessed of Aborigines being tied together with chains, shackled round the neck.
+Extracts published by the Daily News included cases he witnessed of Aboriginal persons being tied together with chains, shackled round the neck.

-Among other abuses he described how illiterate Aborigines were induced to sign, with a pencil mark, a contract for life to dive for pearls, then were traded like slaves.
+Among other abuses, he described how illiterate Aboriginal persons were induced to sign, with a pencil mark, a contract for life to dive for pearls, then were traded like slaves.

 On the sheep and cattle stations, Aboriginal men were assigned to squatters in a system not unlike the earlier "assigned convict" system of the eastern colonies, and females were taken as concubines and further ill-treated.

 And not all abuses were at the hands of individual settlers.
-He instanced the Flying Foam massacre, a retaliatory raid in the Pilbara region at which many Aborigines were slaughtered, partly corroborated by one David Carly.
+He instanced the Flying Foam massacre, a retaliatory raid in the Pilbara region at which many Aboriginal persons were slaughtered, partly corroborated by one David Carly.

 A systematic boycott of Gribble and his Mission began, subsequently extended to anyone bold enough (labelled "sneaks") to support him.

 A petition was drawn up and sent to the bishop, requesting removal of this priest who was interfering with the native labour system.
 Gribble was then obliged to travel to Perth to defend himself before the bishop and the Missions Committee.
 During the voyage on the steamer Natal he was threatened and assaulted by a group of squatters and pearlers, and forced to barricade himself in his cabin.

 Efforts to report his tormentors were stonewalled by officialdom, Perth lawyers, and possibly Governor Broome himself.

 Back at Carnarvon efforts were made to prevent building supplies he had purchased being unloaded.

 The Missions Committee viewed Gribble's "Letters to the Editor" detailing these events with "unqualified condemnation", and instructed him to have all his future correspondence vetted by them, a condition which offended his "Christian manhood".

 In June 1886 Gribble left for Sydney to put his case to the Anglican primate (bishop Alfred Barry) and the Australian Board of Missions, but when the ship docked at Adelaide he was greeted with a telegram from the Missions Committee of Perth, who had met in his absence and decided to dispense with his services.
 His wife and youngest children were still at the mission station.

 His dismissal was welcomed by sections of the Perth press, to whom Gribble was a defiant, tactless, prying, boastful interloper.

-To alleviate his financial situation, a position (critics said a benefice) was found for him in Bulli, New South Wales.
+To alleviate his financial situation, a position (critics said a benefice) was found for him in Buli.